zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Bill says, “You're welcome” after Estelle thanks hi m for saving her.
 He says, “Now let me escort you off the site.”
 “To escort” ( escort) someone means to take someone somewhere, to accompany someone to a place.
 In this case, Bill wants to escort Estelle off the construction site.
 He wan ts to take her away from the construction site so she doesn't get hurt.

 Estelle says, “But I wanted to see that bulldozer a nd crane over there.”
 A “bulldozer” (bulldozer) is a large vehicle that has  a piece of metal connected to it that can be raised and lowered.
 It's often used to push or move a large amount of dirt or rocks.
 A “crane” (crane) is also a large ma chine used to move heavy objects, but a crane is a very tall machine that pi cks things up and moves them distances.
 Cranes can often be very tall.
-Cranes ar e used to move large parts of a building as it is being constructed or perhaps as  it is being torn down, as it is being taken apart.
+Cranes are used to move large parts of a building as it is being constructed or perhaps as  it is being torn down, as it is being taken apart.

 Bill says, “You can see [the bulldozer and the cran e] just fine from the street.
 And from the street, you won't be my responsibility!”
 B ill means that if Estelle leaves the construction site, then he doesn't have to worr y about her.

-Now let's listen to the dialogue, this time at a no rmal speed.
+Now let's listen to the dialogue, this time at a normal speed.

 [start of dialogue]